The

 there is a

-flashing red arrow on the
+flashing red arrow on

-left means that you are
+the left means that

-able to turn in that direction,
+in that direction, provided

-provided there is no other
+there is no other traffic

-traffic on the road - a
+on the road - a continuous

-continuous red / green arrow
+red / green arrow is

-is informing you that you
+informing you that you

 can proceed with caution